Interstate 295 Florida

 Interstate 295 forms the suburban beltway loop around the Jacksonville metropolitan area.
 Opened in stages between 1967 and 2006, the loop partitioned into the West Beltway and East Beltway.
 The West Beltway represents the original 35 miles of I-295, from I-95 at Southside Jacksonville west to the town of Orange Park, and north to Hyde Park, Marrietta and Dismore back to I-95 at Turtle Creek Jacksonville International Airport (JAX).
 The 26 mile long East Beltway continues I-295 from the West Beltway and I-95 through Oceanway at Northside, Jacksonville to the Dames Point Bridge.
 South from the St. Johns River, the East Beltway runs east of Arlington through suburban areas of Sandlewood, Deerwood and Deercreek.
 Turning west from SR 9B (Future I-795), I-295 along the West Beltway converges with I-95 at Greenland.

 I-95/I-295 North Interchange Reconfiguration

 Major reconstruction of the I-95/I-295 North Interchange started in November 2016.
-The $176.8 million project replaces left side ramps from the beltway to I-95 with high speed flyovers.
+The $176.8 million project replaces left exit ramps from the beltway to I-95 with high speed flyovers.
 Work through

 I-295 Express Lanes

 The second Express Lane addition for I-295 expands the beltway from SR 9B (Future I-795) north to SR 202 (J. Turner Butler [JTB] Boulevard).
-Construction here runs from Summer 2016 to mid or late 2019.
-Costing $139.9 million, construction through east Jacksonville adds two additional 12-foot lanes in each direction in addition to noise walls and storm water ponds.
+Construction here started in Summer 2016.
+Previously anticipated for completion in Fall 2019, work ran through

 The following are key dates in the history of Interstate 295 in Florida:2